 Wells scored his first mega-hit with Celine Dion’s “The Reason,” a track co-written with Carole King and Mark Hudson.
 Produced by Sir George Martin, the track became a Top 5 hit in Europe and helped the album Let’s Talk About Love sell more than 35 million copies worldwide.
 Wells’ keen, adept musicality, versatility and mastery of multiple instruments quickly became the worst-kept secret in the industry as artists ranging from OneRepublic (“Apologize”, “Stop and Stare”), pop superstar Pink (“Why Did I Ever Like You”) to singer-songwriter Rufus Wainwright (“Across the Universe”) to Adele (“One & Only) all called on Wells to write, produce or perform on the track.
 “It’s about trying to create something compelling, regardless of genre,” says Wells.
 “I grew up listening to everything and never wanted to limit myself to one particular sound.”

 Prior to producing, the Ontario native had a long, varied history of musicianship.
 At 3, already self-taught on drums, Wells’ grandmother taught him piano.
 Professional classical and jazz piano studies would follow four years later, with Wells splitting his lessons between jazz and boogie-woogie and Bach and Beethoven.
-A debilitating bone disease at the age of 11 left the producer bedridden for two years with casts on both legs, enabling Wells to absorb and internalize a myriad of musical styles.
+A debilitating bone disease at the age of 11 left the producer in a wheelchair for two years with casts on both legs, enabling Wells to absorb and internalize a myriad of musical styles.